Best luggage reviewed: 8 suitcases tested to destruction

-Dimensions: 61 x 45 x 23cm
+Capacity: 62 litres Dimensions: 61 x 45 x 23cm Weight: 2.8kg

 Value for Money 4/5 This piece of luggage is no tough guy, but for little over £20, we wouldn't expect it to be.
 If you’re after a small, light suitcase for a quick weekend getaway, then this cheap and cheerful spinner will do the trick.
 If you’re a global jetsetter looking for luggage to last you a lifetime, this isn’t the case for you.

-Liked this?
+Looking for more luggage and packing advice?
 You might also enjoy these articles:

 We got our hands on four different wearable luggage jackets and put them to the test.

 10 items you should definitely leave behind when you go on holiday - especially if you're travelling hand-luggage only.

 Lost luggage?
 The Secret Baggage Handler reveals the truth about what really happens to your suitcase.

 *Prices and availability accurate at time of writing, and subject to change.